jcaillon/valet/tests.d/0002-main-functions/results.approved.md

 more=(
 )

-→ parseFunctionArguments selfTestCore2 -unknown -what optionValue2 arg
+→ main::parseFunctionArguments selfTestCore2 -unknown -what optionValue2 arg
 local parsingErrors option1 thisIsOption2 help firstArg
 local -a more
 thisIsOption2="${VALET_THIS_IS_OPTION2:-}"